twoBirds/twobirds-core/README.md

 There are a lot of chained methods to that selector.

-You also have a jQuery-like tb.dom() selector.
+You also have a document.querySelectorAll() based tb.dom() selector, also with the chained methods you expect.

-The difference between these is:
+The difference between these selectors is: tb.dom() returns DOM nodes, tb() returns tb instances that are contained therein.

-tb.dom() returns DOM nodes, tb() returns tb instances that are in the dom nodes.
+twoBirds can work with any selector lib ( jQuery etc. ) that returns array-like objects.

 Read the API documentation included in the package.